About Heliograf

 We live on the coast and have seen first-hand the shocking impact plastic is having on our oceans, marine life and people.

-Our product Light Soy is a statement on the iconic single-use soy fish.
-The cute little soy fish are an environmental disaster – lethal to marine life and birds, and potentially contributing microplastics to our food supply.
-This is sadly ironic given their shape.
+Our lamp, Light Soy, is a statement on the iconic plastic soy fish.
+They are emblematic of the big problem with small single-use plastics: lethal to marine life and birds, and potentially contributing microplastics to our food.
+Sadly ironic given their shape.

 We set out to highlight single-use plastic and make a difference.